Modern Security for Modern Threats

 Conditional Access Policies

 Conditional Access Policies give you control.
 With CA you can limit where and how your Company Data can be accessed from which is important because in a modern workplace the security perimeter now extends far beyond an organisation’s office network to include user and device identity.
 The security perimeter extends to wherever your data is used, such as home offices and hotel rooms.

 Conditional Access Policies bring identity signals together, to make decisions, and enforce organisational policies.

 Conditional Access is at the heart of protecting your data and identity.

 Your exposure and risk reduces when we place controls around where or how your data can be used.

 For example you could use Conditional Access Policies to limit access to your Microsoft 365 data to a limited geographic region or to a specific IP address.

 Email Security & ATP

 Being internet connected and using email means we are subjected to a constant barrage of ever changing threats.

-Microsoft’s Advanced Threat Protection policies and tools greatly enhance security.
+Microsoft’s Threat Protection policies and tools greatly enhance security.

 3 Essential Free Email Security Tools: DKIM/SPF/DMARC